Last updated: August 2026. Written by Josh Hutcheson. See our review methodology.

 The strongest prep depends on the cloud:

-• Google Cloud: Coursera hosts Google's official training, making it the most authoritative GCP prep.
-Browse it here.
+- Google Cloud: Coursera hosts Google’s official training, making it the most authoritative GCP prep.
+Start with the Cloud Engineer certificate.

-• AWS & Azure: a structured video course plus practice exams (widely on Udemy) is the best-value route, alongside each vendor's free official learning (AWS Skill Builder, Microsoft Learn).
-For a guided, project-based path, Udacity's cloud Nanodegrees map closely to AWS and Azure roles — see our reviews of the AWS Solutions Architect and Azure Administrator programs.
+- AWS & Azure: a structured video course plus practice exams (widely on Udemy — Stephane Maarek’s AWS courses and top Azure cert courses are the consensus paid picks) is the best-value route, alongside each vendor’s free official learning (AWS Skill Builder, Microsoft Learn).
+For a guided, project-based path, Udacity’s cloud Nanodegrees map closely to AWS and Azure roles — see our reviews of the AWS Solutions Architect and Azure Administrator programs.

 Explore Cloud Certification Training →